Cacti/documentation/Upgrading-Cacti.md

    > MySQL username and password.
 This user must have permission to read from
    > Cacti's database or you will end up with an empty backup.

-2. Backup the old Cacti directory with the exception of the RRD files which should not need backup.
+2. Backup the old Cacti directory with the exception of the RRDfiles which should not need backup.

    ```sh